Introduction

 Although physical signs may not be noticeable yet, these weeks lay the foundation for a healthy pregnancy.

-Let’s dive in and uncover the wonders of the initial weeks of pregnancy together and learn more about the very early signs of pregnancy 1 week symptoms from weeks 1 to week 3!
+Let’s dive in and uncover the wonders of the initial weeks of pregnancy together and learn more about the very early signs of pregnancy week 1 to week 6!

 What does it mean to be 1 to 3 weeks pregnant?